carnegie/clab_hawaii/rex/Data processing with leap years/README.md

 3 - add all yearly solar cfs together per location.py This script will parse all the .csv's at one location and combine their solar capacity factors together into a new .csv.
 Can be easily modified to do this process for the wind capacity factors

-4 - Generate proper format MEM csv solar cfs This script will input the MEM format into a dataframe and add the capacity factors to the correct column and row of that dataframe, then export the dataframe to a new .csv based on the input data file name
+4 - Generate proper format MEM csv solar cfs.py This script will input the MEM format into a dataframe and add the capacity factors to the correct column and row of that dataframe, then export the dataframe to a new .csv based on the input data file name.

 These four steps will result in a separate csv for each location that contains the capacity factors in a format ready to be used in MEM